 Are payments from the Swedish Pensions Agency affected by Brexit?

 Payments from the Swedish Pensions Agency will not be affected by Brexit when the transition period ends on 31 December 2020.
 However, as before, they may be affected for other reasons.
-As proposed, temporary provisions entitling persons residing in another EEA country, Switzerland and the United Kingdom to the payment of a guarantee pension will expire on 31 December 2021.
+As proposed, temporary provisions entitling persons residing in another EEA country, Switzerland and the United Kingdom to the payment of a guarantee pension will expire in September 2022.

 If you are applied for a pension for the first time after 1 February 2020, a guarantee pension will only be paid if you reside in Sweden or another EEA country/Switzerland.
 In other words, it will not be paid if you live in the United Kingdom.
 Your income-based pension (the pension you earned through work) is not affected by Brexit.